 3. Localized tetanus: Stiffness of the muscles adjacent to the entry wound.
 It may resolve spontaneously (as a result of partial immunity to the toxin) or, most frequently, is a prodromal symptom of generalized tetanus.
 Cephalic tetanus is a rare form of the disease that develops following a head injury and affects the muscles innervated by cranial nerves (most frequently nerve VII).
 Patients often have facial muscle weakness (due to lower motor neuron damage).

-4. Neonatal tetanus: A severe generalized form that develops in newborns of tetanus-susceptible mothers (having no protection by maternal antibody transfer).
+4. Neonatal tetanus: A severe generalized form that develops in newborns of tetanus-susceptible mothers (having no protection by maternal antibody transfer), usually between 4 to 14 days of life.
 Typically it occurs as a result of umbilical stump infection.
 Neonatal tetanus is observed predominantly in developing countries.

 In medical practice the diagnosis of tetanus is based exclusively on the patient’s medical history and clinical presentation.
 Microbiological and serologic tests are not useful.
 Tetanus is generally considered reportable to public health units.